wp-plugins/facebook-thumb-fixer/readme.txt

 Go to Settings -> General and scroll down until you find 'Default Facebook Thumb'.
 Put the path to your fall-back image there.
 Make sure it's at least 200x200.

+== How to set an object type ==

+<strong>Posts and Pages</strong>

+On each page or post you edit there is an 'Open Graph Object Type' meta box.
+Simply make a section from there to specify what Object Type the page or post is.
+Example: If the it's an article, then choose 'article'.
+If it's a product, choose 'product'.
+To help you decide what Object Type to choose, go <a href-"https://developers.facebook.com/docs/reference/opengraph" target="_blank">here</a> to learn the differences between them all.

+Note: If no selection is made for posts or pages then the Object Type will be 'article'.

+<strong>Home page</strong>

+To specify what Object Type your homepage is, go to the Wordpress Settings -> General page and make a selection from the 'Home page Object Type' field.

+Note: If no selection is made for the home page then the Object Type will be 'webpage'.

 == Changelog ==

+= 1.4 =

+Added the ability to specify a unique Object Type for each post, page and the home page.
+Updated documentation.

 = 1.3.5 =